nolaProgramierer/django-command-demo/README.md

 I've commented the *management/commands/import_api_data.py* file to explain the steps.

-If this method of downloading data is of benefit feel free to use any part of the code for you final project.
+If this method of downloading data is of benefit feel free to use any part of the code for your final project.